 3. Scafell Pike, Lake District, England

-Scafell Pike is located in the Lake District, England’s highest peak.
-It makes up the Three Peak Challenge with Snowdon and Ben Nevis.
-Scafell Pike also homes the highest standing water in England, Broad Crag Tarn.
+Scafell Pike is located in the Lake District and is England’s highest peak.
+Along with Snowdon and Ben Nevis, it forms part of the Three Peak Challenge.
+Scafell Pike also has the highest standing water in England, Broad Crag Tarn.

 Plenty of routes will take you to the summit for varying levels of experience, the quickest way being roughly 2-3 hours.
 Climbing here on a clear day will reward you with views reaching as far as Wales, Scotland, and Ireland.
 Unfortunately, there are no buildings at the summit.